Initiatives and projects

 We are committed to addressing our gender and ethnicity pay gaps.

 We are rolling out a College-wide mentoring scheme which can help progress career development and address barriers.
 Mandatory training for all College staff via Imperial Essentials includes an equality, diversity, and inclusion online course.
-As of 2021, the College remains in the Top 30 Employers for working families and is committed to leading the way in building a flexible, family friendly workplace.
 In 2021 the College introduced a new Pay Review framework that strengthens the governance around the processes, ensuring equity and consistent application of achievement pay review awards.

 We have a commitment to improve recruitment of under-represented academic staff by increasing the ethnic diversity of appointment panels, especially for senior roles.
 We have implemented a gender de-coding tool which identifies hidden bias in language in recruitment materials, to avoid deterring women from applying for roles or promotion.